Brett Young (Canadian football)

-Brett Young (April 3, 1967 – March 3, 2015) was an American football defensive back who played seven seasons in the Canadian Football League (CFL) with the Ottawa Rough Riders, BC Lions and Hamilton Tiger-Cats.
-He was drafted by the Buffalo Bills of the National Football League (NFL) in the eighth round of the 1989 NFL Supplemental Draft.
+Brett Young (April 3, 1967 – March 3, 2015) was an American professional football defensive back who played seven seasons in the Canadian Football League (CFL) with the Ottawa Rough Riders, BC Lions and Hamilton Tiger-Cats.
+He was drafted by the Buffalo Bills of the National Football League (NFL) in the eighth round of the 1989 NFL supplemental draft.
 He played college football at the University of Oregon and attended Phineas Banning High School in Los Angeles, California.

 College career

 Young played for the Oregon Ducks from 1985 to 1988, recording nine interceptions.
 He was dismissed from the school for academic shortcomings in June 1989.

 Professional career

-Young was selected by the Buffalo Bills of the NFL in the eighth round of the 1989 NFL Supplemental Draft.
+Young was selected by the Buffalo Bills of the NFL in the eighth round of the 1989 NFL supplemental draft.

-Ottawa Rough Riders

 On August 15, 1989, Young was signed to the practice roster of the Ottawa Rough Riders of the CFL.
 Due to injuries, he made his CFL debut, and first start, on August 21, 1989, against the Toronto Argonauts.
 He played in 24 games for the team from 1989 to 1990.